Northern Luzon giant cloud rat: Behavior

 The northern Luzon giant cloud rat is nocturnal and feeds on various types of vegetation.
-Because of its relatively large size, it does not enter traditional small-mammal traps and this has limited research in the species.
+Because of its relatively large size, it does not enter traditional small-mammal traps, which has limited research in the species.

 Reproduction

 Northern Luzon giant cloud rats often live in pairs with one or two dependent young.
 They give birth in hollow boles of trees (standing or fallen) or in burrows in the ground.
 The sperm head of northern Luzon giant cloud rat has a short apical hook, with the sperm tail attached off-center basally.
-The tail of the sperm is about 127 µm long.
+The tail of the sperm is about 127 μm long.

 Conservation status

 The northern Luzon giant cloud rat can cause extensive damage to rice crops and are sometimes considered a pest.
 They are regularly hunted for food in the Sierra Madre.
 It has been extirpated from some regions because of hunting, but overall it appears to be able to withstand hunting pressure and in general it remains common and widespread.